-Marko Dimitrijevic is the founder and chairman of Volta Global, a private investment group with investment activities in venture capital, private equity, real estate, and public markets.
-An entrepreneur, investor, photographer, and public speaker, Marko is the author of Frontier Investor: How to Prosper in the Next Emerging Markets, which Michael Spence, Nobel Prize Winner in Economics, hailed as “brilliant” and “a tour de force.”
+Marko Dimitrijevic is chairman and founder of Volta Global.
+The private investment group maintains investment activities in venture capital, private equity, real estate, and public markets.
+Marko is an entrepreneur, investor, photographer, and public speaker.
+He wrote Frontier Investor: How to Prosper in the Next Emerging Markets.
+Michael Spence, Nobel Prize Winner in Economics, hailed the book as “brilliant” and “a tour de force.”

-After accumulating 35 years of entrepreneurial and investing experience, Marko founded Volta Global with the goal of building a transformational investment group around a philosophy guided by its permanent capital base, allowing Volta Global to remain flexible, open-minded, and long-term oriented.
+With 35 years of entrepreneurial and investing experience, Marko founded Volta Global.
+The transformational investment group is guided by its permanent capital base, and remains open-minded, future focused, and flexible.

-Marko spent the early part of his investment career managing large securities portfolios as Senior Vice President for Fortune 500 company Triangle Industries and its successor, Trian Group.
-Ready to start out on his own, Marko left the firm in 1990 and launched Everest Capital as its Founder and Chief Investment Officer.
-He grew Everest from $8 million in assets to over $3 billion in AUM and 50+ employees in Miami and Singapore, and from 1995 to 2015 managed one of the world’s best performing emerging markets funds.
+Some things just happen by accident and some things don’t.
+During the early part of his career, Marko Dimitrijevic, managed large securities portfolios as Senior Vice President for Triangle Industries, a Fortune 500 company, and its successor, Trian Group.
+Marko then founded his own investment firm in 1990, building the company from an initial $8 million in assets to over $3 billion in AUM and more than 50 employees.
+Based in Miami and Singapore, from 1995 to 2015 the firm managed one of the world’s best performing emerging markets funds.